Sportsbook news results for the search term: sportsinteraction

 (a) no licence holder or authorized client provider, including their respective members, shareholders, directors, officers, employees (contractual or otherwise) and agents are permitted to conduct the following activities by way of voice communication with a player, through any device or means:

 i. receiving or accepting a bet or wager;

 ii. receiving or accepting instructions of any kind in relation to funds held in, or to be deposited to, the player’s account;

-iii. providing odds, lines or any other information related to a sporting or other event
+iii. providing odds, lines or any other information related to a sporting or

 SportsInteraction (SBR rating C-): Player reports submitting banking details three times in the month of October.
 He received an email October 31st stating: Thank you for contacting Sports Interaction.
 After reviewing your account I see that your bank details have just been updated today!
 You withdrawal should be reaching you soon.
 We are truly sorry for your frustration and thank you for your patience.